otago-dev/otago/README.md

 ## Overview

 Otago is a custom server for expo-updates library.
-When the SDK in installed on your mobile application, each time a user starts the app, it will check on Otago for updates.
+When the SDK is installed on your mobile application, each time a user starts the app, it will check on Otago for updates.
 If there is a new version, it is downloaded and installed.

 <p align="center">
   <img src="https://otago.dev/images/docs/global-architecture.png" alt="Architecture" width="512"/>